universal-ctags/ctags/docs/optlib.rst

 ``_role``

-	This flag allows a regex match to generate a reference tag entry and specify the role of the reference, as explained in ":ref:`roles`".
+	This flag allows a regex match to generate a reference tag entry and specify the role of the reference, as explained in ":ref:`role-regex-flag`".

-.. _extras:
+.. _extra-regex-flag:

 Conditional tagging with extras
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^